Butsudan

-A butsudan (仏壇), sometimes spelled butudan, is a shrine commonly found in temples and homes in Japanese Buddhist cultures.
+A butsudan (仏壇), is a shrine or altar commonly found in Japanese Buddhist homes.
 A butsudan is either a defined, often ornate platform or simply a wooden cabinet sometimes crafted with doors that enclose and protect a gohonzon or religious icon, typically a statue or painting of a Buddha or bodhisattva, or a calligraphic mandala scroll.

-The butsudan's primary use is for paying respects to the Buddha, as well as to family members who have died.
+The butsudan has multiple religious uses, including venerating the ancestors, paying respects to the recent dead, and venerating the Buddha.